kahotsang/Analysis-of-Brazilian-Ecommerce-Dataset/README.md

 The objective of this project is to analyze the delivery time of each order, using visualization and some statistical techniques (particularly regression analysis).
 I am particularly interested in the effect of _the location of customer / seller_ on the delivery time.

 ## Description of Dataset
 The RawDataset contained in this project was adopted from the [original dataset](https://www.kaggle.com/olistbr/brazilian-ecommerce) downloadable from Kaggle.
-The CleanDataset folder contains the cleaned dataset, together with some GDP information of each Brazilian city and state for further analysis.
+The CleanDataset folder contains the cleaned dataset, together with some GDP information of Brazilian city (top 100 cities) and state for further analysis.

 ## Library Installation
 I used R and WinBUGS (for Bayesian Modelling) in this project.
 The followings are some necessary R packages for implementing my project: